 Their coffee is suitable for all coffee makers plus it has a lovely flavour.
 Plus each serving contains 500mg of either lion’s mane or chaga mushroom.

-Best instant coffee
+Best instant mushroom coffee

-2. London Nootropics
+London Nootropics

 - Mushrooms: Lion’s mane or cordyceps